cloudinary/cloudinary_ios/README.md

 To use the API, you will need a CLDCloudinary instance, which is initialized with an instance of CLDConfiguration.

-The CLDConfiguration must have its `cloudName` and `apiKey` properties set, other properties are optional, but secure API requests must be signed using the `apiSecret` param (or alternatively by using [Safe Mobile Requests](#safe-mobile-requests)).
+The CLDConfiguration must have its `cloudName` and `apiKey` properties set.
+Other properties are optional, but secure API requests must be signed using the `apiSecret` param (or alternatively by using [Safe Mobile Requests](#safe-mobile-requests)).

 See [API, URLs and access identifiers](http://cloudinary.com/documentation/api_and_access_identifiers) for more details.

-There are several ways to initialize CLDConfiguration, you can simply call its constructor with the desired params:
+There are several ways to initialize CLDConfiguration.
+You can simply call its constructor with the desired params:
 ```swift
 let config = CLDConfiguration(cloudName: "CLOUD_NAME", apiKey: "API_KEY")
 ```